The Soldier's Details

 During his time he was hospitalised at Khonkan 55 km Hospital Camp.
 When the Japanese announced the rail completed about end of 1943, all POWs working in Burma were sent by rail south to one of 4 large camps, many sick.
 Those too ill to travel remained behind with Medical staff to die.

 It is believed Sam remained at Khonkan and was sent to Tamarkan.
-He arrived 6 September 1944.
+He is recorded being at Tamarkan 6 September 1944.
 He was recovered from Bangkok.

-Sam’s parents Henry James Martin and Ethel May Blake married in 1916 at Northam.
+Sam’s parents Henry (Harry) James Martin and Ethel May Blake who married in 1916 at Northam.

 We know little else of Sam’s life.
 Should any family wish to, can you please contact us email: email@example.com